xunilrj/akka.patterns/README.md

 5 - The TransferActor died between waiting the confirmation and sending the confirmation to its parent
 5.1 - The Source AccountActor will recreat it, the TransferActor will send the request again, the destination AccountActor will just confirm it;
 6 - The TransferActor have sent the confirmation to the AccountActor and killed itself but the AccountActor have not persisted the operation in progress updated
 6.1 - The AccountActor auto-healing-mechanism will start the whole process again until everything works.

+see:
+Guaranteed Sender Actor
+Guaranteed Receiver Actor

 ### Bulkhead Pattern